The Sheffield, Ashton-under-Lyne and Manchester Railway – 4

 How a long defunct, relatively small local railway company aimed high and ultimately was responsible for the poor financial state of the Great Central Railway!

-The significant challenges faced by the SA&M Railway in being ahead of the game in providing rails across the northern backbone of the country led to a financial structure which seems to have dictated the future of its successors, the MS&L and, ultimately, the GCR.
+The significant challenges faced by the SA&M Railway in being ahead of the game in providing rails across the northern backbone of the country led to a financial structure which seems to have dictated the future of its successors, both the MS&L and, ultimately, the GCR.
 Heavily reliant, leveraged, on debentures and preferential stock is was difficult for the successive companies to attract ordinary investors.

-The whole history of the GCR seems to have been dictated by the way in which the heavy capital expenditure necessary to cross the Pennines/Peaks was financed.The SA&M Railway was one of the first railways to tackle truly formidable and desolate terrain.
-Nowhere was the challenge more evident than at the West end of the Woodhead tunnels, seen herevst the turn of the 20th century.
+The SA&M Railway was one of the first railways to tackle truly formidable and desolate terrain.
+Nowhere was the challenge more evident than at the West end of the Woodhead tunnels, seen here at the turn of the 20th century.
 The SA&M and its successors were encumbered with the twin problems of high construction costs and low receipts from intermediate stations over a long section of line.
 [2]

 It should be noted that Emblin reserved a right of reply and that he chose to do so in a later edition of the BackTrack Magazine.
 [5]